 How Long Does It Take to Learn Tableau?

 There are about an hour and 45 minutes of video lessons on the Tableau website about the company’s free service, called Tableau Public.
-After you get the hang of the basics of Tableau, you should continue studying to learn the advanced techniques.
+After you get the hang of the basics of Tableau, you should continue studying to learn the advanced techniques through an online course provider or BootCamp.

 How to Learn Tableau: Step-by-Step